Solar Energy Systems in Washington, DC

 - Solar pergolas: A solar pergola or patio provides the same shade and energy generation with a smaller footprint for those without available roof space.

 Revolution Solar specializes in these alternative sources of solar, bringing clean energy to spaces that otherwise wouldn’t have the room.

 Common questions we receive about solar panel installation include:

-Solar panels reduce pollution and lowers residential and commercial energy bills by generating electricity through solar energy.
+Solar panels reduce pollution and lower residential and commercial energy bills by generating electricity through solar energy.
 Net metering and solar buyback programs lower electricity costs further by purchasing excess solar energy.

 Hiring a professional will ensure proper installation, the appropriate permits are obtained, and they’ll apply for rebates and credits to help you save.
-When you attempt to install solar panels yourself, you run the risk of improper installation, incorrect permits, and you may lose out on savings from available programs.
+When you attempt to install solar panels yourself, you risk improper installation, incorrect permits, and you may lose out on savings from available programs.

 The number of solar panels needed for a home depends on the geographic location, energy usage, home size, and solar panel wattage.
-The average amount of solar panels needed ranges from 16-25.
+The average number of solar panels needed ranges from 16 to 25.